-ADA010.
+ADA-010.
 Ballet I (Fall, Winter, Spring; Geren).
 An introduction to the basic techniques of classical ballet.
 Each class incorporates proper body alignment, balance and self-awareness of the classical form.
 Students learn ballet technique and style by combining a barre warm-up, centre phrases, and across-the-floor combinations.
-No prerequisite.
+For all students

-ADA011.
+ADA-011.
 Ballet II (Fall, Winter, Spring; Moutillet).
 The intermediate ballet level is designed for dancers who have been trained in the classical form.
 Class includes complex combinations at the barre and in the center.
 Musical accompaniment will explore the lyricism of the classical form.
 Insight into progressive step combinations, physical control, and variations through turns, jumps, adagios and allegros.
 Repertoire and new creations will be taught in class.
-(For trained dancers).
+For trained dancers

-ADA012.
+ADA-012.
 Ballet III (Fall, Winter, Spring; Moutillet).
 This advanced ballet level emphasizes academic training as well as repertoire.
 Depending on student's ability and strength, pointe work will be added.
 Original or traditional ballets will be learned in class.
 Dancers who have a desire to perform are encouraged to attend.
-(For trained dancers).
+For intermediate dancers

-ADA020.
+ADA-020.
 Jazz Dance I (Fall, Winter, Spring; Rogers) Learn the basics of Jazz technique, a high powered energy form that moves to fast rhythms.
 A challenging free style that uses dynamic body movements, flexibility and present day dance steps.
-No prerequisite.
+For beginners

-ADA021.
+ADA-021.
 Jazz Dance II (Fall, Winter, Spring; Rogers) An intermediate level designed for a trained dancer.
 Combination will include various jazz styles exploring the classical, funky, and the contemporary.
-(For trained dancers)
+For trained dancers

-ADA030.
-Modern Dance I (Not offered 2009-2010).
+ADA-030.
+Modern Dance I (Not offered 2010-2011).
 Gain an in depth understanding of how the body moves, proper placement, alignment, and flexibility.
-For beginners welcoming the knowledge of a well trained and disciplined body.
-No prerequisite.
+Welcome the knowledge of a well trained and disciplined body.
+For beginners

-ADA031.
+ADA-031.
 Modern Dance II (Fall, Spring; Moutillet) Explore the dynamics, rhythms, phrasing and use of space unique to contemporary dance while developing technical strength.
 Reinforce your physical possibilities and perfect your inner potential toward dance expression.
 The use of music, space and choreographic gestures will be learned through challenging group choreography.
-(For trained dancers).
+For trained dancers

-ADA035.
+ADA-035.
 Dance and Fitness (Fall, Winter, Spring; Moutillet).
 Provides students with the study of a trained body in modern dance, yoga and fitness routines.
 Gain expertise on how to shape and train your body to its full potential.
-No prerequisite.
+For all students

-ADA036.
+ADA-036.
 Pilates For Performers (Fall, Winter, and Spring; Geren) In class, students learn the basic, intermediate, and advanced exercises of the Pilates workout.
 The course focuses specifically on technique that helps with centering of body work for the Performing Arts.
 Strengthening and working on flexibility enhance performers' abilities.
 Gain confidence and awareness of body placement as well as studying a technique for warming up before shows.
 Union offers few beginners dance classes, the Pilates for Performers being an ideal training base for all performance artists, including novices.
+For all students

-ADA040.
+ADA-040.
 Afro-Dance.
 A class built for everyone who wants to dance to African rhythms.
 Emphasizes stamina and the learning of exiting dance routines.
 A cultural dance style and technique welcoming dancers of all levels into a rich range of African dance movements.
-No prerequisite.
+For all students

-ADA045.
+ADA-045.
 Tap Dance I. For beginners who want to explore the world of tap dance.
 Students will learn basic footwork, and routines on exciting rhythms.
-No prerequisite.
+For beginners